We are experiencing high communication volume. We thank you for your patience and ask that you call us at 410-735-6277 for faster service.

 Some general tips:

 While most CTY students are computer-savvy, first-time students may feel unsure about taking a Online Programs course.
 Many initially anxious students have expressed gratitude to their parents for encouraging them to enroll.
-However, we encourage you to closely monitor your child’s progress for the first two weeks, when a refund is possible, to assess whether the program suits your needs.

 Email messages from students and parents/guardians are usually answered within 1 business day.
 Assignments for individually paced courses are graded within 1-2 business days.
 If multiple assignments have been submitted at once, grading might take longer.
-The time frame for instructor feedback for session-based courses varies according to the course.
+The time frame for instructor feedback for session-based and L.I.V.E. courses varies according to the course.

 CTY will be closed during the following University holidays:

 When any of the holidays fall on a Saturday or Sunday, the preceding Friday or the following Monday will be recognized as a holiday.
 Students and parents should not assume instructors will be available on these holidays unless specific arrangements have been made.